RocketChat/Rocket.Chat/README.md

 ## Roadmap

-To see an up to date view of what we have planned view our [milestones](https://github.com/RocketChat/Rocket.Chat/milestones).
+To see an up to date view of what we have planned, view our [milestones](https://github.com/RocketChat/Rocket.Chat/milestones).

 ## How it all started